brandonjamesparkinson/OrdersCodeReview/README.md

    - The code is available to download from https://github.com/Victorian-Plumbing/OrdersCodeReview.git

 2. **Take some time to read the solution thoroughly and feel free to run it**:
+   - Make sure you understand the database design and structure.
+When you run it a database called example.sqlite can be found in the API assembly
    - Each endpoint works with the example swagger payloads
-   - Play with it, test it and check the details
+   - Play with it, test it and check the *details*
-   - We haven't provided unit tests, this is deliberate (so there is no need to comment on this)
+   - We haven't provided unit tests or acceptance criteria, this is deliberate, so there is no need to comment on this.
+We believe a good dev should be able to read and reason about code by itself
    - Some classes and interfaces contain placeholders or trade offs to meet the needs of setting up the task but they are generally labelled

 3. **Write a Code Review**:
    - If you find anything you like then tell us!
 We like keeping things constructive
    - Write a document that reports on the code, you may use any format you like
-   - Consider general issues in the structure of the code or points of logic
-   - If you spot any potential bugs then write up how the bug would occur
+   - If you spot any potential bugs then write up how the bug would occur - this is the most important part
    - If you spot anything where you can refer to a resource or documentation then provide a link and show off your sources and knowledge
    - Also consider the resources we've provided in the job description about how we write code
+   - Consider best practises
+   - Most people who fail the task are not looking at how it executes.
+Don't spend too much time on big picture stuff, we care about working quality implementations first

 4. **Time Limit**:
    - Please spend no more than a couple of hours on this task.